 The Office of Broadband will notify applicants and other interested stakeholders of the stages of the process outlined above by publishing timelines on the Virginia Telecommunication Initiative Website, as well as communicating to stakeholders through existing channels.
-As mentioned above, the Office of Broadband will email its stakeholders with at least 7 days notice ahead of the initial 60-day letter of intent window beginning to enable participation by a wide variety of participants.

 The Office of Broadband will work to streamline the application process for applicants under the BEAD program.
 Each applicant applying under BEAD will be required to complete an application narrative to satisfy the requirements outlined in this document, as well as the BEAD Notice of Funding Opportunity.
 These narrative-heavy components of applications will suffice for all application areas across the Commonwealth, unless the applicant wishes to change their narrative responses for different regions of Virginia.
 This process avoids requiring applicants to complete application narratives for each unit of geography in their proposal.
 Along with this narrative component of the application, applicants must submit items specific to each application area, including cost estimates, network designs and diagrams, built-out timelines, and local coordination outcomes.
-Prior to the start of the 90-day application window, the Office of Broadband will provide a submission template to streamline and coordinate this process, where applicants will outline the requested dollar amount to serve unserved locations, underserved locations, and unserved Community Anchor Institutions in that application area, as well as the matching funds slated to be contributed to the build and other application area specific information.
+Prior to the start of the 90-day application window, the Office of Broadband will provide a submission template to streamline and coordinate this process, where applicants will outline the requested dollar amount to serve unserved locations, underserved locations, and unserved Community Anchor Institutions in that application area specific information.